TIMBER FLOORINGAdelaide's Number One Destination For Timber Flooring

 Australian Beech is renowned for its strength and versatility.
 Colouring ranges from cream to pale brown.

 Bamboo is an incredibly hardwearing material with excellent resistance to moisture and insects.
 The grain pattern varies from horizontal or vertical to strand woven.
-Subtle colour variations, ranging from a warm caramel to a lighter blond.
+Subtle colour variations, ranging from a warm caramel to a lighter blonde.

 Colouring ranges from cream to pale brown, often with a hint of pink.